whataboutpets/minimal-mistakes/_posts/rabbits/2018-03-25-can-rabbits-eat-strawberries.md

 # Do Rabbits Eat Strawberries?

-In addition to **sugar** and some dietary fibers, strawberries are an excellent source of vitamin C. The fact that they are rich in sugar also means they **are to be considered as a treat** for your fluffy friend.
+Strawberries have a sweet taste because they are rich in sugar.
+This means they **are to be considered as a treat** for your fluffy friend.
 Too many strawberries may lead to stomach troubles.

 <img src="{{ site.url }}/assets/images/posts/food/strawberries.jpg" alt="strawberries" class="align-right">